 Originally, the horseshoe magnet was made as an alternative to the significantly weaker bar magnet.
 Its lifting strength is doubled, compared to that of a bar magnet, because both of its magnetic poles point in the same direction.
 For industrial applications, they have largely been replaced by even stronger magnets, but are still effective for uses such as classroom demonstrations and picking up small metal objects.

 Ferrite horseshoe magnets are widely used in teaching and playing. also known as ceramic educational magnets, are offered in a wide range of sizes, dimensions, shapes and colors.
-We usually paint educational magnet in the colors, red-green or red-blue, or we combine them with other materials such as metal and plastic.
-Meantime, these products comply with the international safety standards, and very safe to children’s health as well.
-Now we can also provide with N/S stickers, which is more environmental and nice.
+We usually paint Ferrite horseshoe educational magnets in the color, red-green or red-blue, or we combine them with other materials such as metal and plastic.
+Meantime, these products comply with international safety standards, and are very safe for children’s health as well.
+Now we can also provide N/S stickers, which are more environmentally nice.

-Alnico horseshoe magnets provide a compact, high power magnetic source, and are used for traction, lifting, sorting, clamping and retrieval.
+Alnico horseshoe magnets provide a compact, high-power magnetic source, and are used for traction, lifting, sorting, clamping, and retrieval.
 They are supplied with ground pole faces, painted and with metal keepers for storage and to help retain magnetic strength.
-Maximum operating temperature is approximately 930°F (500°C).
+The maximum operating temperature is approximately 930°F (500°C).
 Alnico horseshoe magnets, also known as minor, pocket or power horseshoe magnets, are available in a number of finishes, dimensions & grades.
 Alnico horseshoe magnets for use in manufacturing.
 Choose from several different sizes of horseshoe magnets.

-If you are interested in Educational Magnet, you can contact firstname.lastname@example.org for more details, thanks for reading.
+If you are interested in educational magnets, you can always contact email@example.com for more details, thanks for reading.